Search

 Mirza Ghulam Ahmad argued that “wherever the expression Tawaffi is used for a human being,

-and the action is attributed to Allah the Glorious, Tawaffi invariably means death and taking possession of the soul”.
+and the action is attributed to Allah the Glorious, Tawaffi invariably means death and taking possession of the soul” (see the ref in the below).

 Continue reading “2:281 of the Quran derails the Qadiani-Ahmadi arguments for Waffa”